 All stakeholder data were organized in folders by agency and date received.
 No changes were made to these original data.
 A spreadsheet was maintained to track the progress of data collection, identify data gaps, and to follow-up with stakeholders as needed.
 The data compiled also included publicly available data from authoritative entities and sources, including Metro's Regional Land Information System (RLIS), Federal Emergency Management Agency (FEMA), the Oregon Department of Geology and Mineral Industries (DOGAMI), City of Portland's Portland Maps, Oregon Geospatial Enterprise Office (GEO), Oregon Department of Transportation (ODOT) and Washington Department of Transportation (WSDOT) GIS, Clark County GIS, and the Washington Geospatial Open Data Portal.
-Table 1 provides a summary of the data collected from stakeholders and public sources.
+Not all data were used in the initial phase of this work but may be used in future phases.
+Table 1 provides a summary of the data collected from stakeholders and public sources used in the initial phase of work.
+Table 2 provides a summary of those data that may be considered in later phases.